junwatu/sentiment-analysis-griddb/blog/README.md

 1. Product Review Data is fed into the system.
 2. The OpenAI API analyzes this data for sentiment.
 3. The sentiment results and associated metadata are then stored in GridDB.
-4. Finally, the results are presented, likely through a user interface, to Show sentiment analysis results.
+4. Finally, the sentiment analysis results are presented through a user interface.

 This represents a pipeline where raw review data is processed, analyzed for sentiment, stored in GridDB, and then made available for viewing.